MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/detect-and-remediate-illicit-consent-grants.md

 3. Click the **Activity** column to sort the results and look for **Consent to application**.

 4. Select an entry from the list to see the details of the activity.
-Check to see if IsAdminContent is set to True.
+Check to see if IsAdminConsent is set to True.

 > [!NOTE]
 >